1977 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1977-S Proof DCAM Penny Value

 The 1977-S Proof DCAM penny represents San Francisco’s exclusive collector coin production during the late 1970s.
-These proof specimens feature Deep Cameo contrast, where frosted Lincoln portraits and Memorial details stand against mirror-like fields.
+These proof specimens feature Deep Cameo (DCAM) contrast — which means the design elements (like Lincoln’s portrait) appear frosted and white, while the background fields are deeply mirrored and reflective.

 The Deep Cameo designation requires exceptional die preparation and striking techniques that produce maximum contrast between design elements and fields.

-Struck in San Francisco and designated as a Proof (PR) strike, this coin is made of 95% copper; 5% zinc from a mintage of 3,251,152 struck.
+Struck in San Francisco and designated as a Proof (PR) strike, this coin is made of 95% copper and 5% zinc.
+The total mintage was 3,251,152 pieces.
 Each proof penny received multiple strikes from specially polished dies on carefully prepared planchets, resulting in sharp details and brilliant surfaces.

-The solid copper composition of these 1977 proofs would soon become historic, as just five years later the Mint would transition to zinc-core construction.
+The solid copper composition of these 1977 proofs would soon become historic — just five years later, the Mint transitioned to zinc-core construction, ending an era of all-copper pennies.

-Perfect PR70 DCAM specimens can reach over $1,600, with the auction record of $7,050 achieved for a PR70 specimen on July 11, 2013 at Heritage Auctions, demonstrating how flawless preservation and dramatic cameo contrast create exponential value multiplication.
+Only 59 of the 5,534 surviving 1977-S DCAM specimens are in the PR-70 grade (the highest possible grade on a 70-point scale), making perfect examples extremely scarce.
+Perfect PR-70 DCAM specimens can reach over $1,600, with the auction record of $7,050 achieved for a PR-70 DCAM specimen on July 11, 2013 at Heritage Auctions.

 1977-S Proof DCAM Penny Price/Grade Chart